 Three Choral Songs on James Joyce

-In 2019, I wrote a cycle of ten art songs for solo voice that I adapted from my favorite poems by James Joyce.
-I later arranged three of those settings (Night Piece, Strings in the Earth and Air, and Bahnhofstrasse) for mixed chorus and piano for my dear friend Thomas Colohan, artistic director of the Washington Master Chorale.
-They made their premiere on October 27, 2019 at the Washington Master Chorale's 10th Anniversary Season opening concert in Washington, DC.
+In 2019, I wrote a cycle of ten art songs on Joyce's poems, which I released as part of my 2020 album on the AVIE Records label, At That Hour: Art Songs by Henry Dehlinger.
+I later arranged three of those settings—Night Piece, Strings in the Earth and Air, and Bahnhofstrasse—for mixed chorus and piano for my friend Thomas Colohan, artistic director of the Washington Master Chorale.
+They premiered on October 27, 2019 at the Chorale's 10th Anniversary Season opening concert in Washington, DC with soprano Laura Choi Stuart singing the solo and Zsolt Balogh at the piano.

-Night Piece, arranged for unaccompanied SATB chorus, begins as a reverent, if not haunting, portrait of “night’s sin-dark nave.”
+I arranged Night Piece for unaccompanied SATB chorus.
+It begins as a reverent, if not haunting, portrait of “night’s sin-dark nave.”
 Replete with ecclesiastical imagery, this subdued choral meditation swells into a tender exultation of the night sky with soaring melodies and lush harmonies.
 Joyce’s characteristic neologisms abound: A star-knell tolls as upsoaring clouds surge voidward, high above the “adoring waste of souls.”

-An alternate version with piano accompaniment is also included in this collection.
+I also composed an alternate version with piano accompaniment, which is included in the appendix of this collection.

 Strings in the Earth and Air is a light interlude for SATB chorus and high voice solo with sparkling piano accompaniment and impressionist overtones.
 The song’s sultry solo vocal line emerges from a progression of minor and dominant 9th chords in this jazz-inspired hymn of nature.

-Bahnhofstrasse is an existential piece.
-In 1917, James Joyce suffered a sudden and painful attack of lumbago while in the posh Bahnhofstrasse district of Zurich, Switzerland.
-His condition was compounded by increasing blindness as a result of glaucoma.
-Bahnhofstrasse underscores Joyce’s angst as he discovers youth is fleeting.
+In 1917, James Joyce suffered a sudden and painful attack of lumbago while walking along Bahnhofstrasse, the chic main street in Zurich, Switzerland.
+His condition was compounded by increasing blindness due to glaucoma.
+My Bahnhofstrasse underscores Joyce’s angst as he discovers youth is fleeting.
 Yet, being middle-aged, he realizes he’s not old enough to benefit from the "old heart's wisdom" that comes in the autumn of life.
-The four vocal lines float wistfully over a minimalist accompaniment that reiterates a simple, eerie motif.
+The musical language is minimalist and meditative, composed of repeating cycles of broken chords in the accompaniment that reiterate a simple, eerie motif as the vocal lines float wistfully above.

 Gaunt in gloom